This guide is designed to help Victorian public sector organisations implement our misconduct policies for all:

 As a hiring manager, you should:

-• put a statement in your job ad or position description that advises candidates they may undergo pre-employment screening as part of the recruitment process
+• put a statement in your job ad or position description that advises candidates they will likely undergo pre-employment screening as part of the recruitment process

 As a hiring manager, you won’t need to deal with declarations at all.